jasper-zheng/nn_terrain/ReadMe.md

 [todo]

 ## Usage
-Here we briefly walk through the features/functionalities, while detailed usage can be found in the `.maxhelp` help file for each object.
+Here we briefly walk through the features/functionalities, while detailed walkthroughs can be found in the `.maxhelp` help file for each object.

 ### Building a customised terrain